osandov/drgn/docs/api_reference.rst

         :raises LookupError: if no objects with the given name are found in the given file

-    .. method:: symbol(address)
+    .. method:: symbol(address_or_name, /)

-        Get the symbol containing the given address.
+        Get the symbol containing the given address, or the global symbol with the given name.

-        :param int address: The address.
+        :param address_or_name: The address or name.
+        :type address_or_name: str or int
         :rtype: Symbol
         :raises LookupError: if no symbol contains the given address